-Category: Individual Fiction (Divisions C-F) Division C (Grade 3) Division E (Grades 6-8) Division D (Grades 4-5) Division F (Grades 9-12) Note: Divisions E and F can choose between Storyboard or Digital N Media Presentation.
-Category: Family/Group Fiction (Divisions A, B, J, K, L) Division A (Pre-Kindergarten - Kindergarten) Division J (Grades 3-5) Division B (Grades 1-2) Division K (Grades 6-8) My group members: Division L (Grades 9-12) , and

-Note: Only 2 to 3 students in a group.
-If a group project has students in grades, the project should be placed in the division of the oldest student. not include class projects.
-Division K and L can choose between Storyboard Media Presentation.

-STEP 2: BIBLIOGRAPHIC INFORMATION

-Use the copyright page to identify the bibliographic information.
+Category: Individual Fiction (Divisions C-F) Division C (Grade 3) Division E (Grades 6-8) Division D (Grades 4-5) Division F (Grades 9-12) Note: Divisions E and F can choose between Storyboard or Digital Media Presentation.
+Category: Family/Group Fiction (Divisions A, B, J, K, L) Division A (Pre-Kindergarten - Kindergarten) Division J (Grades 3-5) Division B (Grades 1-2) Division K (Grades 6-8) My group members: Division L (Grades 9-12) and -• Note: Only 2 to 3 students in a group.
+If a group project has studengrades, the project should be placed in the division of the oldest st not include class projects.
+Division K and L can choose between Sto Media Presentation. tudent. various This does or Digital STEP 2: BIBLIOGRAPHIC INFORMATION The state of the s Use the copyright page to identify the bibliographic informat tion.
 Title: Name of the Book.
-Make sure the title is underlined or use italics if typing.
+Make sure the title is underlined or use italics if t typing.
 Author: The person who wrote the words or text in a book.

-Publisher: The company that printed and distributed the book.
+Publisher: The company that printed and distributed the bo ook.
 Publication Date: The year the book was published.